reference-point/SmartcardSDK/iOS/Releases/Readme.md

 # Release notes

+## 2.0.4
+26/04/18: Fixed a problem of adding a new Seckey under iOS 9, set web request timeout to 30 seconds

 ## 2.0.3
 13/04/18: Fixed a timing issue in generating TOTP number.
 Release is built on Xcode 9.3 with Swift 4.1